 A balance transfer card is what I would recommend if you are looking for an effective way to get out of credit card debt.
 Are you struggling to pay your card bills every month because of the high interest fees charged on your credit card?
 Here’s my advice to those of you who are looking to move your unpaid debt from a high interest rate card to a 0% interest card: Get a credit card that offers 0% introductory APR on balance transfers for a long period of time, and aim to be debt-free by the end of the 0% period.

 We have sorted through all the latest credit card offers direct from card issuers in the U.S. to compile the best balance transfer cards with 0% APR on balance transfers for you below.
 All these cards have no annual fee.

 1. Discover it® Card – 18 Month Balance Transfer Offer, issued by Discover Financial, offers 18 months of 0% APR on balance transfers and 6 months of 0% APR on purchases for new sign-ups (10.99%-22.99% variable APR thereafter).
-As a rewards card, you can get up to 5% cash back on quarterly rotating purchases.
+As a rewards card, you can get up to 5% cash back on up to $1,500 on purchases in sign-up quarterly rotating categories.
 You can read our Discover it Card review here.

 3. Discover it® Card also offers 14 months of 0% APR on balance transfers and purchases (10.99%-22.99% variable APR thereafter).
 Balance transfer fee is 3%.
-You can read our Discover Card review here.
+You can read our Discover it Card review here.